diasdmhub/scripts/mt_desec_ddns/README.md

 ### LIMITATIONS

-⚠ The script can only update one IP stack at a time.
+⚠️ The script can only update one IP stack at a time.
 The provided WAN interface must have only one valid IPv4 and one global IPv6.

-⚠️ If the DNS name exists, but with no appropriate IP, the script will fail due to a limited `resolve` command from RouterOS.
-Set the first IP manually.
+⚠️ If the DNS name exists, but with no active IP, the script will fail due to a limited `resolve` command from RouterOS.
+Set the first deSEC's domain IP manually.

 ⚠️ The domain's IPv6 address will not be validated due to a restricted `resolve` command from RouterOS.